mitmedialab/voltage/compare/volpy/README.md

 ### Run VolPy on VolPy Datasets

-The datasets used in the VolPy paper can be downloaded from: https://zenodo.org/record/4515768#.Y3gVI77MLE8

-To reproduce the results in the VolPy paper, run the following script after setting the parameters (the variables in capital letters) approapriately.
+To reproduce the results in the VolPy paper, run the following script.
 ```
 python run_volpy_on_volpy_datasets.py
 ```